Red Dwarf: Infinity Welcomes Careful Drivers: Plot summary

 Lister, who has had enough of life on Red Dwarf since being dumped, realises that the stasis units could be his key to an instant arrival back on Earth.
 After studying the ship's regulations, he finds that smuggling an unquarantined animal aboard the ship is the least serious offence which carries a statutory sentence of time in stasis.
-On his next planet leave he brings a pregnant cat back to Red Dwarf (after having her fully inoculated to ensure she won't actually present a danger to the ship) and ensures that he gets caught with her.
+On his next planet leave he brings a pregnant cat named Frankenstein back to Red Dwarf (after having her fully inoculated to ensure she won't actually present a danger to the ship) and ensures that he gets caught with her.
 After being hauled before the captain (an American woman with the unfortunate surname of Kirk), Lister lies and tells her that the cat was ill when he found her and refuses to reveal where he has hidden her.
 As a result, Lister gets his wish and is sentenced to stasis for the rest of the trip.
 He enters the unit fully expecting to exit and find himself back home.

 Upon learning of Lister's sentence, Rimmer is furious that his nemesis is going to have all this time in stasis without getting older, and prepares to work on an immediate appeal.
 He never gets the chance, as one of the ship's nuclear reactors fails, letting loose a wave that kills everyone except Lister.
 Just before he dies, Rimmer (who was literally a few seconds away from the safety of the stasis booth where he planned to spend the evening) finds himself thinking of gazpacho.
-In the hold, Lister's cat and her kittens are safe from the radiation too.
+In the hold, Frankenstein and her kittens are safe from the radiation too.

-Upon Lister's release from stasis, the ship's super-computer Holly explains to him that he (Holly) piloted Red Dwarf out of the Solar System to prevent radiation contamination.
+Upon Lister's release from stasis, the ship's super-computer, Holly, whose screen avatar comes in the form of the disembodied, balding head of a middle-aged cockney man, explains to him that he (Holly) piloted Red Dwarf out of the Solar System to prevent radiation contamination.
 Holly could not release Lister until the radiation had reached a safe background level.
 However, because the leaked cadmium II had such a long half-life, Lister was kept in stasis for three million years.
-During this time, Holly has gone a little computer senile.
+During this time, Holly has gone computer senile.